Pitches at all venues upgraded, LOC says ready for AFC Women's Asian Cup | Sports-Games

 DY Patil in the past had hosted matches of the FIFA U-17 football World Cup, back in 2017.

-Meanwhile, the Navi Mumbai Sports Association (NMSA) training ground and the Yashwantrao Chavan Ground in Navi Mumbai have revamped their team dressing rooms and both training grounds have been upgraded with new, modern facilities.
+The Navi Mumbai Sports Association (NMSA) training ground and the Yashwantrao Chavan Ground in Navi Mumbai have revamped their dressing rooms and both training grounds have been upgraded with new, modern facilities.

 Moreover, two training grounds have been built at the CIDCO Centre of Excellence in Navi Mumbai, increasing the training pitches to six for the teams in the tournament.